dokku/dokku/docs/configuration/nginx.md

 The `nginx:validate-config` command also takes an optional `--clean` flag.
 If specified, invalid nginx configs will be removed.

+!!! warning
-> Warning: Invalid app nginx config's will be removed _even if_ the config is valid in the global server context.
+    Invalid app nginx config's will be removed _even if_ the config is valid in the global server context.

 ```shell
 dokku nginx:validate-config --clean